bethurban/dog_breeds-cli-app/README.md

 # DogBreeds

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dog_breeds`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the DogBreeds gem!
+This program shows the user a list of the American Kennel Club's groups of dog breeds.
+The user can see all of the breeds within a chosen group and then get details on the characteristics of each breed.

 ## Installation